RavidRo/TradingSystem/Use Cases.md

 1. <ins>System</ins>: adds new_manager to the store.
 1. <ins>System</ins>: assign the default responsibilities to new_manager.

+**Tests**:

+-   <ins>_Happy Path_</ins>: The user chooses to appoint a new store manager and enters the manager’s identifier and the store’s identifier.
+The store managers are updated accordingly.
+-   <ins>_Sad Path_</ins>: The user chooses to appoint a new store manager but types a wrong manager identifier, so the system will generate an error message and no new maanger will be added.

 ### 4.6.
 Edit manager’s responsibilities

 **Actors**: Store owner, enter store